 8. Venetian Pool – People flock to Coral Gables for a dip in the historic Venetian Pool, a spring water pool built initially from a rock quarry.
 With its pink, coral caves and waterfalls, it’s not your average public pool.

 9. Bayside Marketplace – A popular open-air shopping complex on the waterfront with well-known brand shops, quirky boutiques, live entertainment, and plenty of great places to eat.

 10. Zoo Miami – One of the first cage-free zoos in the United States!
 Animals are grouped into large free-range enclosures according to their original habitats.
-Because of the climate of Miami, there is a vast diversity of animals here from Asia, Australia, and Africa which can be seen year-round.
+There is a vast diversity of animals here from Asia, Australia, and Africa which can be seen year-round.
 Skip the lines, pick up your Zoo Miami admission tickets in advance here!

 Historical Sights in Miami

 19. Parasailing in Miami – Have you ever wondered what it would be like to get a birds-eye-view?
-Well, wonder no more, as you can experience the magic and thrill of flying 400 ft above Miami’s blue waters by arranging your Miami parasailing adventure here!
+Well, wonder no more, as you can experience the magic and thrill of flying 400 ft above Miami’s blue waters.
+Book your Miami parasailing adventure here!

 Unique Things to Do in Miami

-21. Wynwood Walls – Street art graffiti, is so much more when you view it at Wynwood Walls.
+21. Wynwood Walls – Street art graffiti, is so much more when you view it in Wynwood.
 Think: outdoor museum featuring rotating street art from artists across the globe.
-For a more in-depth look into the area check out these Wynwood tours and activities.
+For a more in-depth look into the area check out these Wynwood activities.

 22. Caribbean Marketplace – a bustling complex filled with genuine Afro-Caribbean art, culture, food, set against the backdrop of live music, island-style.